Leopold-V/js-maydev/README.md

     - [x] can give a point to a single comment per question open for a good answer
     - [x] can mark your own question as resolved (or resolved when you attribute a point).
     - [x] bug: when disconnected, reply should redirect to login page
+    - [ ] fix: can't like your own comment

 - [x] fix markdown non js code diplay
 - [x] add github workflow